-However, I got lots of questions from readers who need help choosing a backsplash for wood cabinetry because if you don’t have any white or cream in your kitchen countertop or floor, white or cream subway tile is not the answer.
-So here’s what you should do:
+However, I got lots of questions from readers who need help choosing a backsplash for wood cabinetry – because if you don’t have any white or cream in your kitchen countertop or floor, white or cream subway tile is not the answer.
+So, here’s what you should do…

 1. Choose your wall colour first.

-These countertops (above) are a solid pinky/taupe shade so blue is a great choice for the backsplash because more of the countertop colour on the backsplash or walls would not have looked the best with the ginger coloured cabinets.
-However, blue then is the only choice for the wall colour since taupe is out.
-So choose the wall colour that looks the best with the cabinets first!
+These countertops (below) are a solid pinky/taupe shade so blue is a great choice for the backsplash because more of the countertop colour (pink beige/taupe) on the backsplash or walls would not have looked the best with the ginger coloured cabinets.
+That leaves blue as the best choice for the wall colour since taupe is out.

 Remember in last months newsletter ‘Two Ways to Decorate around Carpet you Hate?
 Those same guidelines apply here.
-You can have 2 unrelated colours in the same room together but three looks like you don’t know what you’re doing.
+You can have two unrelated colours in the same room together but three looks like you don’t know what you’re doing.

 2. If you have granite countertops pick a backsplash colour from the granite.

-Naturally I chose an image with a SOLID tile backsplash because in my opinion it’s pretty much impossible to find another pattern in tile that will not result in a clash of patterns and undertones.
+Naturally I chose an image with a SOLID tile backsplash because in my opinion it’s pretty much impossible to find another pattern in tile that will not result in a clash of patterns and undertones with your granite countertop.

 Bottom line, if you have not already:

-What colour is your backsplash?
+I’m curious, what colour is your backsplash?

 Would you like to look at an image and know which category of undertones it belongs?
-Download my eBook, How to Choose Paint Colours: It’s All in the Undertones.
+Download my eBook, How to Choose Paint Colours: It’s All in the Undertones

-To make sure the undertones in your home are right, get some large samples!
+To make sure the undertones in your home are right, get some large painted colour samples!

 If you would like to learn to how choose the right colours for your home or for your clients, become a True Colour Expert.